FutuneAI/ai-visibility-research/02-geo-framework.md

 A brand that has invested in all three underlying layers but has not coordinated them toward generation inclusion will find itself well-indexed, structurally sound, and semantically stable, yet still absent from the AI-generated answers that increasingly shape buyer decisions.

 Ranking was the endpoint of the previous era.
-Recommendation is the variable that matters now.
+Recommendation is the mechanism that defines the current era.

 ---